mvanzulli/simple_ClusterUY/README.md

 ```
 #!/bin/bash
 #SBATCH --job-name=charla
-#SBATCH --ntasks=1 (number of times that script it is going to be executed,, if three tasks are setted the paralelisim is implemented switching a local enviroment variable)
+#SBATCH --ntasks=1 (number of times that script it is going to be executed,, if three tasks are settee the parallelism is implemented switching a local environment variable)
-#SBATCH --cpus-per-task=1(this is modifyed to implement paralelism)
+#SBATCH --cpus-per-task=1(this is modified to implement parallelism)
-#SBATCH --mem=1G(there is no swap aviable if is exceded you are death)
+#SBATCH --mem=1G(there is no swap available if is exceeded you are death)
 #SBATCH --time=0:01:00(we should overestimate this time to survive maybe 1,5 factor, this only affect to wait SLRUM )
 #SBATCH --partition=normal
 #SBATCH --qos=normal(quality of service)